Client: Valley Transit Authority (VTA)

 AVA is responsible for Architecture, Landscape Design, Structural, and Electrical Engineering services for the Berryessa Station, and the landscape restoration of the Upper Penitencia Creek.
 As Architect and Engineers of Record, AVA coordinated with the Skanska, Shimmick, & Herzog Joint Venture Construction Contractors team, and produced the final design construction documents, and provided construction support services for the duration of this Design-Build contract.

-The Berryessa Station sits on a 52-acre station campus, adjacent to the famed Flea Market in San Jose encompassing a street-level concourse with an aerial center boarding platform 35 feet above the ground.
-This BART station also includes the End-of-Line Facility and the station related ancillary facilities on the site which include a bus transit center, and parking & kiss n’ ride facilities.
+The Berryessa Station sits on a 52-acre station campus, adjacent to the famed Flea Market in San Jose.
+The station encompasses a street-level concourse with an aerial center-boarding passenger platform 35 feet above the ground.
+This BART station also includes the End-of-Line Facility and the station related ancillary facilities on the site which include a bus transit center, surface parking, parking structure & kiss n’ ride facilities.